CabrilloRoboticsClub/cabrillo_rov_2023/doc/setup_procedure.md

     1. Wifi Antennas to RP-SMA Jacks

-    1. IEC-C13 / NEMA 5-15P Cable to the MATE Provided NEMA 5-15R
+    1. 48V PSU Cable (IEC-C13 / NEMA 5-15P) to the MATE Provided "wall outlet" (NEMA 5-15R)

-    1. IEC-C13 cable to the IEC-C14 "POWER IN"
+    1. Deck box cable (IEC-C13) to the IEC-C14 "POWER IN"

     1. Flip the "POWER IN" switch to "ON"